candrholdings/reactnative-crypto-demo/README.md

        }
        ```

-    3. Hooks up with JavaScript logics
+    3. Hooks up with JavaScript
+      1. When either the input string or secret textbox is updated, we will rerun the encryption process

        ```
        onSecretChange(secret) {